laminlabs/lamindb-setup/docs/guide/migrate.md

    :::

-3. Commit all changes, create a pull request from the `migr` branch, and inspect the output of the failing CI step `Build`.
+3. Commit all changes, create a pull request from the `migr` branch, and inspect the CI step `Build`.

    :::{dropdown} Example: Bottom of failed CI output.